tedi-software/tedi-software.github.io/docs/pages/index.md

 # How Does TEDI Work?
 {: .fs-6 }

-TEDI software uses a combination of adapters and data transformation tools to connect different applications, even if they are built on different platforms or use different data formats.
+TEDI enterprise systems integrations software uses a combination of adapters and data transformation tools to connect different applications, even if they are built on different platforms or use different data formats.
 The key components include:

 - **Messaging Service**: This acts as the communication layer, allowing data to be transferred between systems securely and efficiently.